remoshock/remoshock/README.md

 shock_max_power_percent = 10
 pause_min_s = 300
 pause_max_s = 900
+max_runtime_minutes = 1440
 ~~~~

-This sample configuration will ensure that there is always (100% probability) a beep
+This sample configuration will ensure that there is always (100% probability)
-followed by a shock.
-The shock duration will vary between 250ms and 500ms.
-On
+a beep followed by a shock.
+The shock duration will vary between 250ms and
-a PAC collar this equals to either one or two impulses.
-The power of the
+500ms.
+On a PAC collar this equals to either one or two impulses.
+The power
-shocks will vary between 5% and 10%.
-And finally the timer will be set to a
+of the shocks will vary between 5% and 10%.
+And finally the timer will be
-random value between 5 minutes (300s) and 15 minutes (900s).
-After the event
+set to a random value between 5 minutes (300s) and 15 minutes (900s).

-the timer will be set to a new random value in this range.
+After the event the timer will be set to a new random value in this range and
+everything will start anew.
+In this example pyshockrnd will end after one day
+(1440 minutes) or when ctrl+c is pressed.

 `./pyshockrnd.py`